kaaproject/kaa/doc/Programming-guide/Key-platform-features/Data-collection/index.md

 > The decision of whether to upload the logs collected is taken each time a new log record is added.
 That being said, the next log record added after the time specified passes will trigger a log upload.

-* <b>Log count strategy</b> to upload logs after the threshold of log records generated is reached:
+* **Log count strategy** to upload logs after the threshold of log records generated is reached:

 <ul class="nav nav-tabs">
   <li class="active"><a data-toggle="tab" href="#Java4">Java</a></li>